03 Aug

 Animal welfare

 American Eagle is “Not Good Enough” for the animals, either.
 It has a general statement about minimising animal suffering but not a formal animal welfare policy.
-It states that it sources wool from non-mulesed sheep, which is good, but it uses leather, down, and exotic animal hair without stating its sources.
-While it doesn’t use angora, fur, or exotic animal skin, there is no evidence it traces any animal products to the first stage of production.
-This is problematic as the welfare of the animals and workers can’t be guaranteed.
+It states that it sources wool from non-mulesed sheep, which is good, but it doesn’t provide any evidence to verify its claims.
+Responsible Down Standard certifies the down it uses, but it uses leather and exotic animal hair without stating its sources.
+And while it doesn’t use angora, fur, or exotic animal skin, and it traces some animal-derived materials to the first production stage, there’s still work to be done for the wellbeing of our animal friends here.

 Note that Good On You ratings consider hundreds of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.